apollo

 Withdrawal symptoms of Sulpitac 300 Tablet are nausea, vomiting, difficulty sleeping, sweating, extreme restlessness, abnormal movements, or muscle stiffness.

-Sulpitac 300 Tablet may cause side effects like dryness in the mouth, constipation, weight gain, decreased blood pressure, dystonia (involuntary muscle contractions), akathisia (inability to stay still), parkinsonism, and increased prolactin level in blood.
+Sulpitac 300 Tablet may cause side effects such as dry mouth, constipation, weight gain, decreased blood pressure, dystonia (involuntary muscle contractions), akathisia (inability to remain still), parkinsonism, and increased blood prolactin levels.
 Most of these side effects of Sulpitac 300 Tablet do not require medical attention and gradually resolve over time.
-However, if the side effects persist for a longer duration, consult your doctor immediately.
+However, if the side effects persist, consult your doctor immediately.